 \end{enumerate}

 \end{proposition}

 \begin{proof} We prove (\ref{91}) and (\ref{92}).
 It is easy to check that $\btr$ and $\lambda$ are Hopf action and coaction if and only if $\btl$ and $\rho$ are, respectively.
-Furthermore, it is easy to see that right-left Yetter-Drinfeld condition for $Sf$ and $\phi(x)$ is equivalent to $\phi\otimes S$ of a left-right Yetter-Drinfeld condition for $f$ and $x$.
-From this, since $S$ and $\phi$ are bijective, equivalence of two Yetter-Drinfeld conditions follows.
+Furthermore, it is easy to see that right-left Yetter--Drinfeld condition for $Sf$ and $\phi(x)$ is equivalent to $\phi\otimes S$ of a left-right Yetter--Drinfeld condition for $f\in H$ and $x \in L$.
+From this, since $S$ and $\phi$ are bijective, equivalence of two Yetter--Drinfeld conditions follows.
 The corresponding braided commutativity properties and comodule algebra properties are easily proven to be equivalent by using antiisomorphism $\phi$.
 The proof of (\ref{93}) and (\ref{94}) is analogous. \end{proof}

 \begin{corollary} Let $H$ be a Hopf algebra with a bijective antipode $S$.
 Let $\phi \colon L \to R$ be an antiisomophism of algebras.

 \begin{enumerate}